Benzodiazepine: Adverse effects

-The most common side-effects of benzodiazepines are related to their sedating and muscle-relaxing action.
+The most common side effects of benzodiazepines are related to their sedating and muscle-relaxing action.
 They include drowsiness, dizziness, and decreased alertness and concentration.
-Lack of coordination may result in falls and injuries, in particular, in the elderly.
+Lack of coordination may result in falls and injuries, particularly in the elderly.
 Another result is impairment of driving skills and increased likelihood of road traffic accidents.
 Decreased libido and erection problems are a common side effect.
 Depression and disinhibition may emerge.
 Hypotension and suppressed breathing (hypoventilation) may be encountered with intravenous use.
 Less common side effects include nausea and changes in appetite, blurred vision, confusion, euphoria, depersonalization and nightmares.
 Cases of liver toxicity have been described but are very rare.

 The long-term effects of benzodiazepine use can include cognitive impairment as well as affective and behavioural problems.
-Feelings of turmoil, difficulty in thinking constructively, loss of sex-drive, agoraphobia and social phobia, increasing anxiety and depression, loss of interest in leisure pursuits and interests, and an inability to experience or express feelings can also occur.
+Feelings of turmoil, difficulty in thinking constructively, loss of sex drive, agoraphobia and social phobia, increasing anxiety and depression, loss of interest in leisure pursuits and interests, and an inability to experience or express feelings can also occur.
 Not everyone, however, experiences problems with long-term use.
 Additionally, an altered perception of self, environment and relationships may occur.
+A study published in 2020 found that long-term use of prescription benzodiazepines is associated with an increase in all-cause mortality among those age 65 or younger, but not those older than 65.
+The study also found that all-cause mortality was increased further in cases in which benzodiazepines are co-prescribed with opioids, relative to cases in which benzodiazepines are prescribed without opioids, but again only in those age 65 or younger.

 Compared to other sedative-hypnotics, visits to the hospital involving benzodiazepines had a 66% greater odds of a serious adverse health outcome.
-This included hospitalization, patient transfer, or death, and visits involving a combination of benzodiazepines and non-benzodiapine receptor agonists had almost four-times increased odds of a serious health outcome.
+This included hospitalization, patient transfer, or death, and visits involving a combination of benzodiazepines and non-benzodiazepine receptor agonists had almost four times increased odds of a serious health outcome.

-In September 2020, the U.S. Food and Drug Administration (FDA) required the boxed warning be updated for all benzodiazepine medicines to describe the risks of abuse, misuse, addiction, physical dependence, and withdrawal reactions consistently across all the medicines in the class.
+In September 2020, the US Food and Drug Administration (FDA) required the boxed warning to be updated for all benzodiazepine medicines to describe the risks of abuse, misuse, addiction, physical dependence, and withdrawal reactions consistently across all the medicines in the class.